bgraham452/cs1302-minesweeper/README.md

 practice with version control.

 The files for this project are hosted Github using <code>git</code>.
-They can be retrieved by cloning the repository found at <code>git@github.com:mepcotterell/cs1302-minesweeper.git</code>.
+They can be retrieved by cloning the repository found at <code>git@github.com:mepcotterell-cs1302/cs1302-minesweeper.git</code>.
-For example, you can issue the following command to clone the repository:

-    $ git clone git@github.com:mepcotterell/cs1302-minesweeper.git LastName1-Lastname2-p3

-The two different last names refer to you and your partner.
-As always, I suggest developing directly on <code>nike.cs.uga.edu</code> because this is where your project will be run and tested.
-Since <code>git</code> is already installed on <code>nike</code>, you can clone the project directly int your
-<code>nike</code> home directory.

-If any changes are made to the project description or skeleton code, they will be announced in class.
-In order to incorporate such changes into your code, you need only do a <code>git pull</code>.

-Also, since <code>git</code> is a decentralized version control system, you will have your own local copy of the repository.
+Since <code>git</code> is a decentralized version control system, you will have your own local copy of the repository.
 This means that you can log your changes using commits and even revert to a previous revision if necessary.
 For this project, using <code>git</code> for version control is part of the project requirements.

-JavaDoc for the skeleton code should be available [here](http://cs.uga.edu/~mec/cs1302/projects/p3/cs1302-minesweeper/target/scala-2.9.2/api/).

 ## Directory Structure and Packages